chrisgrieser/nvim-scissors/README.md

 repository are written in the VSCode-style format, editing them directly is not supported.
-The reason being that any changes made would be overwritten as soon as the `friendly-snippets` repository is updated (which happens fairly regularly), and there is little `nvim-scissors` can do about that.
+The reason being that any changes made would be overwritten as soon as the `friendly-snippets` repository is updated (which happens fairly regularly).
+Unfortunately, there is little `nvim-scissors` can do about that.

 What you can do, however, is to copy individual snippets files from the `friendly-snippets` repository into your own snippet folder, and edit them there.